Beware of phishing. CM never sends you e-mails with requests to alter your personal details. How can you spot a fake e-mail?

 What to do if you are not sure?

 Fake emails capitalize on uncertainty.
 Are your details still correct?
 Change them before it's too late...
 Scammers do this to get you to click on the fake link in the email.
-Do you still want to check your data?
+If you do want to check your data:

 • Go to the CM site with the URL https://www.cm.be and log in to your profile to check your details there.